Speed reading: Skimming and scanning

 Skimming is a process of speed reading that involves visually searching the sentences of a page for clues to the main idea or when reading an essay, it can mean reading the beginning and ending for summary information, then optionally the first sentence of each paragraph to quickly determine whether to seek still more detail, as determined by the questions or purpose of the reading.
 For some people, this comes naturally, but is usually acquired by practice.
 Skimming is usually seen more in adults than in children.
 It is conducted at a higher rate (700 words per minute and above) than normal reading for comprehension (around 200–230 wpm), and results in lower comprehension rates, especially with information-rich reading material.

-Scanning is the process where one actively looks for information using a mind-map (organizing information in a visually hierarchical manner that showcases the interrelatedness of the information for better retrievability) formed from skimming.
-These techniques are used by meta-guiding the eyes.
-Scanning includes the main point as well as headings and important information.
+Scanning is a process building on skimming, where the reader actively looks for information in the text, possibly while taking notes or creating a mind-map (organizing information in a visually hierarchical manner that showcases the interrelatedness of the information for better retrievability).
+These techniques are used by meta-guiding the eyes).
+Scanning techniques generally advise to capture the main point and identify structures and ideas through headings and other visual highlighting provided by the author.